chessparov/Image-Equalizer/README.md

 For a basic demo, check the [demo](/Demo) folder, while for more info check [this wikipedia article](https://en.wikipedia.org/wiki/Histogram_equalization).

 ## How to run
-Download the files image-equalizer.py and Car.jpg and load the first one in your IDE or run it thorugh this coomand in your console:
+Download the files "image-equalizer.py" and "Car.jpg" and load the first one in your IDE or run it thorugh this coomand in your console:

 ``python3 image-equalizer.py``

-Make sure Car.jpg is in your project directory and check if you have installed all the packages required.
+Make sure "Car.jpg" is in your project directory and check if you have installed all the packages required.
+If you are having trouble running through terminal the above command because of missing packages, installe them using:

+``pip install "package-name"``